winterland1989/blog/source/_posts/stdio-A-simple-and-high-performance-IO toolkit-for-Haskell.md

 A new `Bytes` type
 ==================

 `ByteString` is used as the packed bytes type for years, it's used as the buffer type in IO, serialization, parsing, etc. Because it uses pinned memory, thus allow everything works on `Ptr ()`s works on it.
 But this is really not ideal: pinned memory is only suitable for large blocks, if lots of small `ByteString`s are created during runtime, memory fragmentation may happen.
-And due to historic reason, `ByteString` choose to use `ForeignPtr` which contain a sum type, which is harder to unpack.
-To address these problems, in stdio we do a couple of things:
+To address this problems, in stdio we do a couple of things:

 + To solve the system FFI use case, we add a separated `CBytes` type: